sarahalang/hab-nfdi4memory-fairDataFellow/README.md

 Once it's imported, you can fill in the gaps in the metadata using the library system.

 ---
-Here is a draft for the documentation of the dataset based on the information you provided:

----

 ## Dataset Documentation: Alchemical Laboratory Object Detection Annotations (YOLO8 & MS COCO Formats)